liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/03-layout-templates/02-including-layout-templates-with-a-theme.markdown

 }
 ```

-Now you know how to include layout templates with your @product@ themes!
+Now you know how to include layout templates with your @sharepoint@ themes!

 ## Related topics